PhantomChain/docs/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ### First things first...

-We first have to download the PhantomClient to get started.
-Start here (*if you already have the PhantomClient downloaded feel free to skip to the next section to get started on the topic you're interested in learning more about*) :
+We first have to download the PhantomClient to get started:

 [PhantomClient Download](https://github.com/PhantomCore/desktop-wallet/releases)

-*or* feel free to type in the URL bar <https://phantom.org./>, dropdown Wallets and select Desktop Wallet.

 ::: warning
 **Note**: The above link is the authoritative source for the latest PhantomClient.
 As a friendly reminder, don't ever click on links that are not sponsored by or provided by the Official PHANTOM Team